Prime Minister's Office (Brunei)

 The Prime Minister's Office (PMO; Jabatan Perdana Menteri, JPM) is the leading and largest cabinet-level ministry in the government of Brunei.
 It serves as the immediate office of the country's prime minister, as well as oversees several key government departments.
-It was established immediately upon Brunei's independence on 1 January 1984, with Hassanal Bolkiah, the current Sultan of Brunei, being the first and only Prime Minister to date.
-The leadership also consists of a Senior Minister (Menteri Kanan), introduced in 2005 and has since been held by the Crown Prince Al-Muhtadee Billah, a Special Advisor (Penasihat Khas) to His Majesty, as well as a few in-house ministers and deputy ministers.
+It was established immediately upon Brunei's independence on 1 January 1984, with Hassanal Bolkiah, the current Sultan of Brunei, being the first and only prime minister to date.
+The leadership also consists of a Senior Minister (Menteri Kanan), introduced in 2005 and has since been held by the Crown Prince Al-Muhtadee Billah, a Special Advisor (Penasihat Khas) to His Majesty, as well as in-house ministers and deputy ministers.

 The ministry is located in Bandar Seri Begawan with two headquarters, one located at Istana Nurul Iman and another at a building at Jalan Perdana Menteri.

-Portfolio
+Departments

 The ministry oversees the largest portfolio in the cabinet with 19 departments.
 They include: